 What is the public's role in this project? |

 Public participation plays an important role in this project.
 In the first phase of public participation, we asked the public for help to identify community land use and development needs, aspirations, concerns and issues in addition to providing input on further public participation opportunities.
-We are now planning for phase two, and will let you know as soon as details are available. |
+Now, we need to know if the vision and direction presented by administration is aligned with the community's wants and needs.
+Let us know if we're on the right track on Your Say Leduc County! |

 To stay up to date on the project, sign up for our e-newsletter or subscribe to page updates using the button below.